pegasus-isi/rosetta-pegasus/README.md

 # Rosetta Protein-folding workflow

 This is a Pegasus workflow for running Rosetta's De novo structure prediction on the Open Science Grid.
-Starting with an amino acid sequence, the workflow predicts the 3-dimensional structure of a protein using [Abinitio Relax](https://new.rosettacommons.org/docs/latest/application_documentation/structure_prediction/abinitio-relax#algorithm) algorithm.
+The workflow predicts the 3-dimensional structure of a protein starting with an amino acid sequence, using the [Abinitio Relax](https://new.rosettacommons.org/docs/latest/application_documentation/structure_prediction/abinitio-relax#algorithm) algorithm.
 This workflow uses ideas from this [tutorial](https://www.rosettacommons.org/demos/latest/tutorials/denovo_structure_prediction/Denovo_structure_prediction).

 > Please run the workflow from your [OSG Connect](https://www.osgconnect.net) account.
-Anybody with a U.S. research affiliation can get access.
+Anyone with a U.S. research affiliation can get access.

 # Configure Input files
-You will need to have a license for downloading Rosetta.
+You will need to have a license to download Rosetta.
 See the [Rosetta documentation](https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build) for details on how to obtain the license.
 Once you have the license, you can download the Rosetta software suite from https://www.rosettacommons.org/software/license-and-download.

 Untar the downloaded file by running this command in your terminal: